bookofproofs/bookofproofs.github.io/_sources/history/19th-century/li-shanlan.md

 * During this period the Taiping Rebellion had at first had great success with the capture of Nanking in 1853.
 * However, internal conflicts between those who led the rebellion weaken it but in 1860 they tried to re-establish their progress and take Shanghai but the attempt failed.
 * Li left Shanghai, probably before the attack on the city, and moved to join the staff of Xu Youren who was Governor of Jiangsu province.
-* Li worked for him for three years and then he was approached by Zeng Guofan and his younger brother Zeng Guoquan who asked him to work for them.
-* The Zeng brothers were both scholars and army generals, and in the latter capacity they had gained a strong reputation for the suppressing the Taiping Rebellion.
 * They financially supported the publication of Li's complete mathematical works which were published in Nanking in 1867.
 * Li was recommended to the newly established T'ung-wen-kuan (College of combined learning) in 1864.
 * However Li did not take up the appointment until 1866 for he did not wish to be part of a translating school.